dm0-/gnuxc/BUILD.md

 to log out after this for new groups to take effect.

     sudo usermod -a -G disk,tty "$USER"

+**Optionally, clean up Git output for project development.**  The build system creates a directory in the project sources which will show up in Git commands.
+This configuration will ignore that directory to make editing easier.

+    mkdir -p ~/.config/git
+    echo /.gnuxc/ >> ~/.config/git/ignore

 ## Sysroot and Cross-Tools